Seth Kotch

 Field Scholar

-Sophie To is a fourth-year PhD student in the Department of Health Behavior.
-Her research examines how media and arts are used to address health issues and advocate for racial equity.
-Their dissertation will explore Asian American comedy and the experiences of Asian American comedians in the South, with a focus on the COVID era.
+Sophie To is a PhD candidate in the Department of Health Behavior.
+Her research examines how media, arts, and storytelling are used to address health issues and advocate for racial equity.
+Their dissertation will explore how Asian American comedians in the South experience and tell stories about racialization and health.
 Before coming back to her hometown of Chapel Hill, Sophie received a BA from Vanderbilt and an MPH from Yale, and she worked in community health.
+Sophie is currently co-teaching the SOHP’s internship seminar.

 Spring 2023 Undergraduate Interns